-If you have a doctoral degree, you will be eligible to apply for the 36-credit master's program that can be completed in one academic year full time or two academic years part time.
-If you have a bachelors or master’s degree, you will be eligible to apply to the 48-credit program that can be completed in three academic semesters.
+If you have a doctoral degree, you will be eligible to apply to the accelerated 36-credit master's program, which can be completed in one academic year full time or two academic years part-time.
+If you hold a bachelor's or master’s degree as your highest obtained degree, you will be eligible to apply to the 48-credit program, which is completed in three academic semesters.

-What materials are required for application and what is the deadline?
+Q: What materials are required for the application?

 For both master’s programs, applicants must submit the following via the Harvard Medical School Graduate Education Application Portal